 Whilst the gardens at Hardwick have been redesigned many times over since Bess lived here it is quite possible that she would have been acquainted with this delicate and beautiful plant.

 The snowdrops in the South Court were originally planted in the shapes of the names of the nieces of the 6th Duke, Blanche, Anne, Dorothy and Maud but sadly because they've now spread it's no longer possible to make these out.

 Where to find snowdrops at Hardwick

 Most of Hardwick's snowdrops are clustered in the east and west corners of the South Court.
 Under the bows of the yews and lime the snowdrops appear to almost glow.
-Following on from the flowering cyclamen and before the deep purple crocus, the flowering of the snowdrops is a special time of year.
+Following on from the flowering cyclamen and before the deep purple crocus, the display of snowdrops is a special time of year.